thosgood/this-weeks-finds/markdown/201-250/week243.md

 algebra, and the style is expository, but anyone except an expert will need to stop and think at times.

-They start by explaining modular arithmetic - you know, stuff like adding and multiplying "mod 7".
+They start by explaining modular arithmetic --- you know, stuff like adding and multiplying "$\mod 7$".
 Then they tackle groups, and permutations, since the main theme of the book is symmetry.
 Then they move on to algebraic varieties, in a simple no-nonsense style cleverly adapted from Grothendieck's later work (without terrifying the reader